-The READI Application is limited to UGLGS who will provide assistance to Community Development Organizations (CDOs) serving the development needs of the community as referenced by Section 105 (a) (15) of the Housing and Community Development Act (HCDA), as amended.
-These CDOs must be certified by DEHCR before the letter of intent and application process may begin.
+The READI Application is limited to UGLGS who will provide assistance to community development organizations serving the development needs of the community as referenced by Section 105 (a) (15) of the Housing and Community Development Act( HCDA), as amended.
+These Community Development Organizations (CDOs) must be certified by DEHCR before the letter of intent and application process may begin.

 Activities funded by the CDO must carry out a neighborhood revitalization, community economic development, or energy conservation project in furtherance of the objectives of Section 101(c) of the HCDA.
 All projects must be activities that meet a HUD national objective, and provide a low - moderate - income benefit.
-Further, a CDO must follow the public benefit standards identified in 24 CFR 570.482 (e) and (f) and further discussed in Appendix C for economic development activities funded under the READI program.

 Based on the process outlined in Section 105(a)(15), Wisconsin will first grant funds to the UGLG, who has selected a DEHCR certified CDO as a project partner during the READI application process.
 The UGLG will then grant funds to the CDO.
 During this process, the UGLG and CDO will have identified an area within their selected region in need of assistance.
 The CDO will then loan funds to a business or multiple businesses for the purpose of creating or retaining low to moderate income (LMI) jobs.
 Additionally, the CDO will loan funds to a workforce housing developer to rehabilitate or create workforce housing in the same area as the economic development project.
-The CDBG funds cannot be used for construction of new residential units, but can be used for rehabilitation, conversion, and limited new development activities.
 Finally, the CDO may grant or loan funds to a business or job training provider who trains workers for the economic development project.
 This process is visualized in Figure 1.

 During the period of this first loan (or job training grant), the UGLG will be responsible for enforcing reporting requirements and gathering all documentation required by CDBG regulations.
 However, much of this documentation should be kept at the UGLG level.
-Reporting to DEHCR will be required on a quarterly basis (see CDBG-READI Forms Section).
-During at least the first round of CDBG-READI awards, DEHCR will conduct quarterly conference calls with the UGLG and CDOs, reviewing the required reports remitted, to ensure compliance and provide technical assistance.
-Each selected project will have at least one on-site visit for technical assistance and/or monitoring.
 Though much of the documentation is not sent to DEHCR, it will be reviewed during DEHCR monitoring visits.
 More information on which forms must be sent to DEHCR and which forms must be maintained at the UGLG level is available in the READI application.

-All documentation must be remitted to DEHCR for review to ensure the activities were both eligible and that a national objective was met.
-DECHR will work closely with the grantee to ensure that the documentation is sufficient to evidence compliance and record the information into HUDs Integrated Disbursement and Information System (IDIS).
-Once the information has satisfied the requirements and documentation entered into IDIS, the State will send a letter to the UGLG/CDO confirming the CDO may use the repayments for a new activity.
 Based on the process outlined in Section 105(a)(15), once the loans are repaid to the CDO, the CDBG funds no longer have to be reported as CDBG program income.
-This decreases the CDO's reporting burden, and allows it to fund additional neighborhood revitalization, community economic development, or energy conservation projects in their selected region.
-However, before the CDBG funds are no longer classified as program income, DEHCR must receive all required documentation, monitor the grant for contract compliance and certify that a national objective has been met.
-Once funds do not need to be reported as CDBG program income, outcomes such as jobs created, housing units rehabilitated, etc., must still be reported annually for Wisconsin's Annual Report on Economic Development (ARED).
+This decreases the CDO's reporting burden, and allows them to fund additional neighborhood revitalization, community economic development, or energy conservation projects in their selected region.
+Though funds do not need to be reported as CDBG program income, outcomes such as jobs created, housing units rehabilitated, etc., must still be reported annually for Wisconsin's Annual Report on Economic Development (ARED).